 Lowers blood pressure and controls heart rate.
-Tenormin (Atenolol) is good for controlling chest pain and treating heart failure and heart attack with fewer side effects than other beta blockers.
-You have to take it on an empty stomach, and you can't skip doses.
+Tenormin (atenolol) is good for controlling chest pain and treating a heart attack.
+It has fewer side effects than other beta blockers.
+You need to take it on an empty stomach and you can't skip doses.
 Treats migraine headaches.
 Cafergot (ergotamine / caffeine) can treat migraines, but you're more likely to have side effects.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.

-Coupons for Tenormin (Atenolol)
+Reviews for Tenormin (atenolol)